Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • Store binary files outside of the repository.

-• Use a standard Git worklow to maintain the metadata of the binary ¬les by using commits to the repository.
+• Use a standard Git worklow to maintain the metadata of the binary files by using commits to the repository.

 Which three actions should you perform in sequence on each developer’s device?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.